 “I’m looking forward to seeing many students progress in piano from how they start to how they end,” Perkins said.
 “I think it is very cool to see students who know nothing about piano and then at the end of the semester, they can actually play songs.”

-As he continues his journey at FHS, Perkins remains deeply connected to the district and excited for what’s to come.
+As he continues his journey at FHS, Perkins remains deeply involved with the district and is excited for what’s to come.

 “I feel really connected,” Perkins said, “and I want to see a lot of growth with the students.”